Treefrog/Handbook/Manual/holidays.md

-# Holidays
+# Public Holidays (Stat Days)

 > We take holidays when the government says we should.
 > And we additionally celebrate Frogness.

-The following statutory holidays are observed by the company:
+The following  Ontario statutory holidays are observed by the company:

 - New Years Day (January 1st)
 - Family Day (Third Monday in February)
 - Good Friday (Friday before Easter)
 - Victoria Day (Monday before May 25th)
 - Canada Day (July 1st, except if on a Sunday)
-- Simcoe Day (First Monday in August)
+- Simcoe Day (First Monday in August) * not a stat but observed by Treefrog
 - Labour Day (First Monday in September)
 - Thanksgiving Day (Second Monday in October)
 - Christmas Day (December 25)